jobigeorge/web-apps/blog-site/content/top/about.md

 ## Jobi George

-Hanging around at the intersection of tech, business and strategy.
-Love learning what users are doing and to try deciphering the tea leaves.
+Hanging around at the intersection of technology, business and strategy.
+Love learning what users are doing and how the ecosystem is changing .
+Trying to decipher where all these breadcrumbs lead.

 Feel free to connect Jobi via [linkedin](https://www.linkedin.com/in/jobigeorge/)